-The new tax code recently passed by Congress is the broadest overhaul of the tax code in one and a half generations.
+The new tax law recently passed by Congress is the broadest overhaul of the tax code in one and a half generations.
+Although touted as "do your taxes on a postcard," it opens as many new preferences for special interests as it closes.
+The modification of the mortgage interest deduction, combined with the steep drop in the deduction for state and local property taxes is especially damaging to California and Californians.
 According to Governor Jerry Brown, the new tax plan will devastate our state and put a stranglehold on our citizens.
 The new tax code will reach into every corner of California's economy and affect every taxpayer in our state.
 The Governor calls it "evil in the extreme" and a targeted assault on California.

 Trump purportedly wanted to simplify the tax code.
-The good news for us Californians is it actually--according to Forbes Magazine--makes it much more complex.
-And intricacies of the charitable contribution deduction create the optimal opportunity for gamesmanship.
+This new law actually--according to Forbes Magazine--makes it much more complex.
+The new tax bill is 1,000 pages long and the intricacies of the charitable contribution deduction create the optimal opportunity for gamesmanship.

 You have three choices: file, fight, or flight.
 We recommend file.
 The Taxpayer Party will supply you--free of charge--online tools showing you step-by-step how to file for your charitable contributions--making it a simple and easy and tax code compliant process.
 We will supply you with Excel formulas that will allow you to make exact comparisons--all free of charge.

-Because state and local taxes (deductions) fund schools, hospitals, libraries, fire, police, etc. that all Californians depend on for our quality of life, this shortfall can be made up for by using your charitable windfall to make up the difference, keep for yourself, or whatever else you choose.
+Because state and local taxes (deductions) fund schools, hospitals, libraries, fire, police, etc. that all Californians depend on for our quality of life, this shortfall can be made up for by using your unprecedented charitable windfall to make up the difference, save for retirement, college, or whatever else you choose.